PaulskPt/M5Dial_Timezones_data_to_Google/README.md

 To acomplish this, the data is first sent through a ```HTML POST``` request to a Google Apps Scripts script which analyses the data and then adds the data to the Google Sheets spreadsheet.
 Average it takes 5 seconds between the moment the sketch sends the HTTP POST request and the moment that the data sent appears in the spreadsheet.

 Prerequesits:
-To be able to successfully send data to a Google Sheets spreadsheet directly (not through a "man-in-th-middle" service like "Pushingbox") one needs to have:
+To be able to successfully send data to a Google Sheets spreadsheet directly (not through a "man-in-the-middle" service like "Pushingbox") one needs to have:
 - a Google account;
 - a Google Cloud account; (note: that until this moment I did not have to pay Google any fees for these services).
 - a Google Cloud project created.
 The name of my project is: ```My data archive```;